txei/txei/README.md

 LEDs, nothing that could be used to communicate live.

-Depriving ballot scanners of communications devices will require the use of a USB flash drive for loading ballots and software, and will require a serial for administration.
+Depriving ballot scanners of communications devices will require the use of a USB flash drive for loading ballots and software, and may require a serial port for administration.

-[TBD: Expand on this.]
+Ballot scanners must be able to print a receipt however.

 ### Active Attacks: Violating Ballot Secrecy